You Don't Want Me Anymore

 "You Don't Want Me Anymore" is a 1982 song by Steel Breeze from their self-titled debut album.
 The song was released as a single in the United States and made it to number 16 on the Billboard Hot 100 singles chart.

 Background

-"Don't You Want Me Anymore" was aided by a memorable video that was a hit on early MTV.
+"You Don’t Want Me Anymore" was aided by a memorable video that was a hit on early MTV.
 It was also the last chart single ever produced by Kim Fowley.